tablesturn/docker-openvpn-proxy/README.md

 Now it is possible to use config files from the host file system.

-The proxy only running if an openvpn connection is active (killswitch).
+The proxy is only running if an openvpn connection is active (killswitch).

 I am still not sure if I didn't understand what he wanted to do with the original --volume.
 However, the killswitch seems to be important in most situations.